infinum/ios-handbook/Networking/Apiary and API call mocking.md

 [ 3 ] = Method that will be used, `GET` / `POST` / `DELETE` ...

-[ 4 ] = In case you liked Apiary and want to create bigger team.
+[ 4 ] = In case you liked Apiary and want to create a bigger team.

 [ 5 ] = Save button, you should press it after every change